 - Third-party short links (e.g., bit.ly and tinyurl); these are typically blocklisted.

-- Large images, excessive images, and too little text in the mailing.
+- Large images, excessive images, and too little text in the message.
 Also, we advise against image mapping.

 - Dangerous HTML elements such as Javascript, iFrames, embedded content, and applets.